reymon359/book-sentences/books/your-erroneous-zones/README.md

 What must you endure before you’ll make such a choice?
 Some people choose to go insane rather than take control.
 Others merely give up and succumb to a life of misery because the dividend of pity received is greater than the reward of being happy.

+The issue here is your own ability to choose happiness or at least not to choose unhappiness.

+To discard it is to give up on yourself.

+Just as you are free to choose happiness over unhappiness... ...you are free to choose self-fulfilling behavior over self- defeating behavior.

+Substitute in slow progressive steps healthy new feelings and habits for old self- defeating emotions.

+You can choose to make any experience enjoyable and challenging.
+Dull parties and committee meetings are fertile territory for choosing new feelings.

+When you find yourself bored, you can make your mind work in exciting ways, by changing the subject with a key observation, or writing the first chapter of your novel, or working on new plans which will help you to avoid these settings in the future.

+Using your mind actively means assessing the people and events which give you the greatest difficulty and then deciding on new mental efforts to make them work for you.

+Think first of why you should not choose to be upset because someone or something is not going the way you would like it to go.

+Don’t just get perturbed.
+Use your brain to work for you, and eventually you’ll have the terrific habit of not being upset when things go wrong.

 ## 2 First Love